jcbwang/lab-11/README.md

 Start time: 10:50 am

-Finish time: 11:10 am
+Finish time: 11:48 am

+Actual time needed to complete:  one hour (including break)

+Number and name of feature: #3 Get objects from API and render to search page

+Estimate of time needed to complete: 1 hour

+Start time: 11:50 am

+Finish time: still working on it

-Actual time needed to complete:  20 minutes
+Actual time needed to complete:  not complete